Home > Blogs > What are Landlord-Tenant Disputes and How To Resolve Them in 2026?

 Mediation

 In this process of solving any dispute, a third-party person called a mediator is hired by the tenants and landlords.
-Mediators try to solve their problems in person or online after hearing the both parties.
-They made the fear decision that led to the solution of their issues.
-This is beneficial for them because they do not need to face any legal notice or court action.
+Mediators try to solve their problems in person or online after hearing from both parties.
+They made the right decision that led to the solution of their issues.

 Tribunals & Courts

 When the issue is not resolved by the informal resolution and mediation process.
 Then there is a need to consult with tribunals and courts to solve the problem.
 This is a hectic and stressful situation for both tenants and landlords.
-They will suffer with compliance, and now they have to follow the order of the courts.
-Tribunals make a legal decision after reviewing both opinions.
+You may choose the following options:

 Informal Resolution & Negotiation